chadmcallister/bigspring-hugo-startup-theme/exampleSite/content/about/_index.md

 ---
-title: "About Us"
+title: About Us
-subtitle: ""
+subtitle: ''
-# meta description
-description: "This is meta description"
+description: This is meta description
-draft: false
+menu:
+  main:
+    name: About
+    weight: 4

 ---
 #### Test About Data